elanieca/ga_project_3_client/README.md

 ### Dependencies
 * MongoDB
 * Express
+* Jsonwebtoken
 * Cloudinary
 * MUI (React components library)
 * SASS
-* Axios packages
+* Axios
-* CORS packages
+* CORS
+* Seed.js

 ## Timeframe
 This project was developed with two of my fellow classmates: [Melanie Sophie Speckens ](https://github.com/elanieca)and [Imogen Farr ](https://github.com/imogen-farr).
 As a group, we dedicated full day of planning using a detailed wireframe.
 Constant communication on our Trello board, Zoom and Slack was essential and version control on Git-Hub ensured a linear workflow which simulated a realistic work environment.
-GitHub/Zoom/Slack and Visual Studio Code.

 ## Technologies Used
 * Excalidraw (wireframe)